-7.1 In addition to the items written off during 2010 as stated in 6.1 above, a total amount of ε 12,894 has been written off as irrecoverable accounts receivable since 2008.
-As stated in footnote (a) of table 3 above, the Uganda VAT receivable from 2005 to 2009 of ε 216,745 was also written off for transparency reasons even though this amount is still a receivable from the Ugandan Government, but the Court has not been able to retrieve the amount to date.
+7.1 In addition to the items written off during 2010 as stated in 6.1 above, a total amount of €12,894 had been written off as irrecoverable accounts receivable since 2008.
+As stated in 4.13 a) above, VAT Uganda receivable from 2005 to 2009 of €16,745 had also been written off for transparency reasons even though this amount is still a receivable from the Ugandan Government, but the Court has not been able to retrieve the amount to date.